TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/CommitMessages.rst

   Fix typo!
 * As in the TYPO3 core commit message rules, try to keep first line below 52 characters if possible, but below 80 in any case.
-* A commit message for the docs should consists of a subject line (first lines).
+* A commit message for the docs should consists of a subject line (first line).
   More lines (seperated by first line with an empty new line) are optional.
 * If an issue exists, link to it, by using "Resolves: #issue number", e.g. "Resolves: #4".